30 Jun 2025

 But few thought to move it.

-Many organisations' stayed status quo.
+Many organisations stayed in the status quo.

-A silenced threat to marketing best practice.
+Silencing threat with marketing best practice.

 But conscious leadership saw what was coming.